hldesign/standards/php.md

 File names should be created with *CamelCase* (according to the class they contain).

-Tabs is not allwed! `4 spaces` should be used.

 ### Lines

 Lines must not exceed a limit of **100 characters**.<sup>?</sup> The soft limit is 80 characters.
 Lines should not have any trailing whitespace characters.<sup>?</sup>